folio-org/docs/content/en/docs/Glossary/_index.md

   <tr>
    <td>RM
    </td>
-   <td>Resource Management: RM is used within the FOLIO community to describe a category of functions which include Acquisitions, Finance/Budgets, Organizations/Vendors, and Electronic Resource Management.
+   <td>Resource Management.
+RM is used within the FOLIO community to describe a category of acquisitions functions which include Finance/Budgets, Organizations/Vendors, Orders, Invoices, and Electronic Resource Management.
    </td>
   </tr>
   <tr>